| |

 of slavery, and to make it a blessing to both master and slave.

-Black slaves were not permitted to learn to read or write,
+slaves were generally not permitted to learn to read or write,

 since education was seen as a threat to God's natural order.

-An American slave who adopted the name Frederick Douglas was
+An American slave who adopted the name Frederick Douglass was

 exceptional in that he learned to read and write in secret.

-After he was granted his freedom he wrote this:
+After he was granted his freedom he campaigned against slavery

 Were I to be again reduced to chains of slavery, next to